Should you feed your Pet a Grain Free Diet?

 The only way to diagnose a food allergy is by doing a food trial.
 We recommend chatting to your vet about how to do this properly so you don’t waste time and money on a food that won’t help.

-You will need to feed a novel (or new) protein (like venison, lamb or kangaroo) with a carbohydrate source like sweet potato.
+You will need to feed a novel (or new) protein (like venison, lamb) with a carbohydrate source like sweet potato.
 Or you could use a diet designed for food allergies like Royal Canin Hypoallergenic or Hills Science Diet Z/D.

 So should I try grain free?